SelectCode/apply/taskmanagement-startup/TaskManagementSystem.md

 The task management system is an application composed of three main components: a backend server, a frontend client, and a database.

+## How this challenge works:

+This is an advanced challenge to show that you can build real world applications.
+If you want to be a Full-Stack Developer, then you can create and design the system on your own.

+TODO: Deploy the sample components somewhere.

 ### Backend

 The backend of your system should be capable of processing API requests for various operations, including user